shwetapurushe/weaveR/README.md

 Weave is a WEb-based Analysis and Visualization Environment.
 Check it out at [Weave] (http://www.iweave.com).

 ##Installation
-I am hosting this package here as it is not available on R (yet!!).
+I am hosting this package here as it is not available on CRAN (yet!!).
 Install it from Github after having installed the `devtools` package in R.

  ```